thegridelectric/gridworks-proactor/README.md

 - `Proactor`, a single threaded event loop running on asyncio, for exchanging messages between the main application object, "live actor" subobjects and MQTT clients.
-- A communications state ("active" or not) for each external communications link is available to the proactor and sub-objects.
+- A [communication state] ("active" or not) for each external communications link is available to the proactor and sub-objects.
 "Active" communications is defined as ALL of the following:
   - The underlying communications mechanism (MQTT) is connected.
   - All input channels of underlying mechanism (MQTT topics) are established.